timKraeuter/LMCS-2024/artifacts/experiments/README.md

 ## State space generation

 1. Clone this repository.
-2. Generate the GT-systems by following the steps in **HOT Scalability**.
+2. Generate the GT-systems by following the steps in **HOT transformation**.
 You can use the command `--runs 1` instead of `--runs 5` to only run each HOT once.
 3. Open a terminal in **this folder**.
 4. Run the following command: